ploki/yanapack/README.md

 [Splifftown4000XL circuit file](https://github.com/ploki/yanapack/blob/master/circuits/Splifftown4000XL.cir)

-Domain of simulation
+Simulation domain
 --------------------
-This software provides a limited support for time domain simulation because of the pistonic radiator which does not have a proper representation in this domain.
-Hence, all computations are performed in the frequency domain.
-Despite of this, it is still possible to compute an response in the time domain for a given circtuit.
+This software primarily focuses on frequency domain simulation due to the limitations of representing the pistonic radiator accurately in the time domain.
+As a result, all computations and analyses are carried out in the frequency domain.
+However, despite this emphasis, it is still feasible to compute a response in the time domain for a given circuit.

-The selection between the frequency and time domains is specified by the use of either `-p` or `-i` on the command line.
+To choose between the frequency and time domains, you can specify either the -p or -i option on the command line.
+Using the -p option indicates a preference for the frequency domain, while the -i option indicates a desire to obtain results in the time domain.
+This allows users to select the appropriate domain for their specific analysis needs when running the simulation.

 #### Frequency domain

-When the `-p` (steps per decade) parameter is provided (or neither of `-p` or `-i` is provided), the simulation result is shown in the frequency domain.
-In this case the arguments for the options `-f` and `-t` are interpreted as the base 10 logarithm of the lower and upper bounds of the frequencies of interest.
+When the `-p` parameter is provided or neither `-p` nor `-i` is specified, the simulation result is displayed in the frequency domain.
+In this scenario, the arguments for the `-f` and `-t` options are interpreted as the base 10 logarithm of the lower and upper bounds of the frequencies of interest.

+By using the `-f` option followed by a numerical value, you define the base 10 logarithm of the lower frequency bound.
+Similarly, the `-t` option followed by a numerical value sets the base 10 logarithm of the upper frequency bound.
+This allows you to specify the frequency range over which you want to observe the simulation results in the frequency domain.

 #### Time domain

-When the `-i` parameter is used, the provided argument is intepreted as follow:
+When the `-i` parameter is utilized, the simulation result in the frequency domain is extrapolated to the given excitation, determined by an integer argument N with the following interpretations:
+ - If N is greater than 0: The excitation will be a square waveform with a frequency of N Hz.
- - 0: Compute an impulse response
+ - If N is 0: A unit impulse is used as the excitation.
- - 1: Compute a step response
+ - If N is -1: A step response is computed.
- - n>1: Compute the response for a `n`Hz square wave as input signal.
+ - If n is less than -1: The excitation is a pulsation of -exp(i·2·π·n).

+When the `-i` parameter is used, the interpretation of the -f and -t parameters changes.
+Instead of representing the base 10 logarithm of the frequency bounds, they are interpreted differently.
+Specifically:
+ - When using the `-i` parameter, set the argument for the `-f` parameter to 0.
+This indicates that the simulation will be performed from 0 Hz (e.g. DC).
-In this mode, the argument of the `-f` parameter must be set to `0` and the argument of the `-t` parameter to twice the Nyquist frequency (e.g. 40kHz for audo applications).
+ - The argument for the `-t` parameter should be set to twice the Nyquist frequency, such as 40ish kHz for audio applications.
+This represents the upper frequency bound.

 Simulation files
 ----------------

-This software implements a small subset of what ngspice and gnucap are capable of.

-To start a simulation, first you need a netlist that describes the circuit in a Spice-like language.
-Then, you need to ask yanapack to output what you are looking for using a forth-like language.
+This software pays homage to well-known packages like ngspice and gnucap while having its own idiosyncrasies, serving a specific purpose for its creator, I like it that way, and I find it very useful.
+However, at this point, I digress from the topic at hand.

+Similar to Spice, circuit descriptions in this software are provided in a file known as a netlist.
+However, unlike Spice, this software offers a unique feature where the output of the simulation can be customized using a Forth-like language.
+This allows users to program and manipulate the simulation results according to their specific needs and requirements, providing a good level of flexibility and customization.

-### Netlist description language
+### Netlist description

-The netlist is a list of dipole.
-For each dipole, you specify the magnitude, the connections with each others and other dipole specific parameters.
+The netlist comprises a list of dipoles, where each dipole is described by its magnitude, connections to other dipoles, and additional parameters specific to the dipole.

-Each dipole is defined on a new line.
-The first character specifies the type of dipole and each name must be unique for each type of dipole.
+Each dipole is defined on a separate line in the netlist.
+The type of dipole is denoted by the first character, and it is essential for each dipole name to be unique within its dipole type.

-The dipoles defined are given a magnitude as a function of s where s = j&omega;.

 #### Resistor
 ```